 Software developers are specialized in computer systems, and work to develop advancing software for customers.
 They are responsible for designing, testing, and creating computer programs and software to make it as simple and efficient for the user as possible.

-Becoming a software developer is a perfect match for ISTPs because they have such a fine attention to detail, and they are flexible in problem-solving.
-Their creativity is valuable as they would enjoy having the opportunity to create and build new computer systems every single day, keeping them engaged and never bored.
+Software development is a perfect match for ISTPs because they have such a fine attention to detail and are flexible in problem-solving.
+Their creativity is valuable as they enjoy creating and building new computer systems every single day, keeping them engaged.

 ISTPs are introverts and enjoy their independence, so this career is a great match because they would have the opportunity to work alone.
 However, once they are energized and ready to collaborate with others, they could work and brainstorm with other computer specialists.
 This career would give them a variety of hurdles requiring critical problem-solving skills, but ISTPs are always up for the challenge.
 Their creativity and flexibility would bring them far in this industry.